TITLE L

 (c) For rivers, the ordinary high water mark.

-XVIII. ""Removal or removed'' means girdled, felled, killed, or cut, sawed, pruned, pushed over, buried, burned, or any other activity conducted to the extent that it otherwise destructively alters or altered the vegetation.
+XVIII.
+"Removal or removed" means girdled, felled, cut, sawed, pruned, pushed over, buried, burned, or any other activity conducted to the extent that it otherwise kills the vegetation.

-XVIII-c. ""Replace in kind'' means the substitution of a new structure for an existing legal structure, whether in total or in part, with no change in size, dimensions, footprint, interior square footage, and location, with the exception of changes resulting in an increase in the setback to public waters.
+XVIII-c.
+"Replace in kind" means the substitution of a new structure for an existing legal structure, whether in total or in part.

-XXII. ""Structure'' means anything constructed or erected for the support, shelter or enclosure of persons, animals, goods, or property of any kind, with a fixed location on or in the ground, exclusive of fences.
+XXII.
+"Structure" means anything constructed or erected for the support, shelter or enclosure of persons, animals, goods, or property of any kind, with a fixed permanent location on or in the ground, exclusive of fences.

 XXIV-a.
 [Repealed.]

-XXIV-b. ""Unaltered state'' means native vegetation allowed to grow without cutting, limbing, trimming, pruning, mowing, or other similar activities except as needed to maintain the health of the plant being trimmed, as allowed by rules of the department.
+XXIV-b.
+"Unaltered state" means native vegetation allowed to grow without cutting, limbing, trimming, pruning, mowing, or other similar activities except as needed for renewal or to maintain or improve plant health.

 Section 483-B:5